 As of 2016, there were 8.4 million mobile/manufactured homes (either occupied or vacant), or 6.2 percent of the total 135.7 million housing units.
-Among occupied units, there were 6.6 million households living in mobile/manufactured housing units, or 5.6 percent of the 118.9 million occupied housing units.
-11 Of the 6.6 million households in mobile/manufactured homes, 4.7 million (71 percent) were owner-occupied, while 1.9 million were renter-occupied.
+Among occupied units, there were 6.6 million households living in mobile/manufactured housing units.
+Of the 6.6 million households in mobile/manufactured homes, 4.7 million (71 percent) were owner-occupied, while 1.9 million were renter-occupied.